How to use a processing area in Pix4Dmapper

 If there is a processing area after processing step 2.
 Point Cloud and Mesh:

 • Results of step 1.
 Initial processing and step 2.
-Point Cloud and Mesh will not be affected.
+Point Cloud and Mesh will remain, and not require reprocessing.

-• The display of the automatic tie points and the dense point cloud will be affected.
+• The display of the automatic tie points and the dense point cloud will conform to the Processing Area.

-• The dense point cloud exported through the list of layers will be affected.
+• The dense point cloud exported through the list of layers will conform to the Processing Area.
 For more information about how to export the point cloud: How to export the point cloud.

-• The 3D textured mesh generated after step 2.
-Point Cloud and Mesh will be affected.
+• A 3D textured mesh generated after step 2.
+Point Cloud and Mesh will conform to the Processing Area.

-• Results of step 3.
-DSM, Orthomosaic and Index will be affected.
+• Future results of step 3.
+DSM, Orthomosaic and Index will conform to the Processing Area.

 If there is a processing area after processing step 3.
 DSM, Orthomosaic and Index:

 • Results of step 1.
 Initial processing, step 2.
 Point Cloud and Mesh, and step 3.
-DSM, Orthomosaic and Index will not be affected.
+DSM, Orthomosaic and Index will remain, and not require reprocessing.

-• The display of the automatic tie points and the dense point cloud will be affected.
+• The display of the automatic tie points and the dense point cloud will conform to the Processing Area.

-• The dense point cloud exported through the list of layers will be affected.
+• The dense point cloud exported through the list of layers will conform to the Processing Area.
 For more information about how to export the point cloud: How to export the point cloud.

 • The 3D textured mesh generated after step 2.
-Point Cloud and Mesh will be affected.
+Point Cloud and Mesh will not conform to the Processing area and will require reprocessing of the Mesh.

 • The digital terrain model (DTM) and the contour lines generated after step 3.
 DSM, Orthomosaic and Index will not be affected.